Fredholm operator: Applications

-Any elliptic operator can be extended to a Fredholm operator.
+Any elliptic operator on a closed manifold can be extended to a Fredholm operator.
 The use of Fredholm operators in partial differential equations is an abstract form of the parametrix method.

 The Atiyah-Singer index theorem gives a topological characterization of the index of certain operators on manifolds.

 The Atiyah-Jänich theorem identifies the K-theory K(X) of a compact topological space X with the set of homotopy classes of continuous maps from X to the space of Fredholm operators H→H, where H is the separable Hilbert space and the set of these operators carries the operator norm.